 In many cases, the sharing of credentials between individuals should be avoided at all costs.
 While you may be able to supervise a few users, when there are multiple team members designated to each user role, you need software such as the WP Activity Log plugin to track changes made to your site accurately.

-Why not start your 14-day free trial for your WordPress website today?
+Why not get started with WP Activity Log for your WordPress website today?

 Weak passwords are one of the biggest threats to your WordPress site.
 With so many users on your website, you need to ensure they are all using strong passwords to protect against hackers.